legosukc/Cube-Cavern-PlusPlus/README.md

 This engine aims to have a flexible Lua modding api, multiplayer.

-Engine being used for the game Cube Cavern++ (not to be confused with this engine, I still need a name)
+Engine being used for the game Cube Cavern++ (i need a name for the game, so it is the same as the engine for now)

 Engine written in C++, Lua for all the game logic and scripting.